underdogg-forks/flarebase/README.md

 During the installation the database seeder scripts created a few things to help get started:

 * The super user *root*.
-* The roles *admins* and *users*.
+* The roles *admins* and *staff*.
 * The permissions *basic-authenticated*, *guest-only* & *open-to-all*.

-Additionally, on a development environment a few more test users and permissions would have been created.
+Additionally, on a development environment a few more test staff and permissions would have been created.

-The relationship between users, roles & permissions is relatively simple: users are assigned roles (many-to-many) and roles are assigned permissions (many-to-many).
+The relationship between staff, roles & permissions is relatively simple: staff are assigned roles (many-to-many) and roles are assigned permissions (many-to-many).
 This enables a simple role based permission assignment system.
 For more information please refer to the documentation of the [zizaco/entrust](https://github.com/zizaco/entrust) package.
 Also while not recommended by autorization best practices, user based permission assignment is supported.
-Permissions can be directly assigned to individual users if needed.
+Permissions can be directly assigned to individual staff if needed.

 Where things get a little more interesting is the addition of the *Route* model.
 Not to be confused with the [Route](http://laravel.com/api/5.1/Illuminate/Routing/Route.html) from Laravel, the *Route* model is still